 What is emotional resilience?

-Emotional resilience refers to how composed and calm you can be during a negative experience like a tragedy, nerve-racking stress or threats to your well being.
+Emotional resilience refers to how composed and calm you can be during a negative experience like a tragedy, nerve-racking stress or threats to your well-being.
 Thanks to this ability, you can adapt swiftly to these hardships, make decisions and learn when to allow imperfections.
-Since modern life can be hectic, it is an essential ability if you want to keep up with all your responsibilities.
+Since modern life can be hectic, it is essential if you want to keep up with all your responsibilities.

-For example, imagine that you have accidentally made a mistake and receive complaints in your workplace.
-Resilience at work will help you accept the scenario that happened and you wonder how you are going to resolve the issue.
-Also, it means that you will think with a cool, clear head how to solve it as soon as possible, build emotional resilience and how to avoid it in the future.
+For example, imagine that you have accidentally made a mistake and received complaints in your workplace.
+Resilience at work will help you accept the scenario that happened and you wonder how you will resolve the issue.
+Also, it means that you will think with a cool, clear head how to solve it as soon as possible, build emotional resilience and learn how to avoid it in the future.

 Why do you need emotional resilience?

 People with improved emotional resilience do not become immune to disgrace and misfortune.
 Rather they just become better able to cope with difficult times.

 Once you have developed Resilience in the workplace and other fields of your life, the clarity you gain as a result, will enable you to notice patterns and actions that might lead you to these difficult scenarios.
 If your main problems are work-related, you can focus on learning how to cope with work-related anxiety.